 3. Proprio used as Just

 In this case, it serves to reinforce what we are saying.
-In fact, the following sentences retain the same meaning even if we eliminate the word Proprio.
-However, without this word, the sentences are less incisive and less powerful.
+In fact, the following sentences retain the same meaning even if we eliminate the word proprio.
+However, without this word, the sentences are less precise as well as less powerful.

 - Proprio pochi giorni fa ho visto un attore famoso. = Just a few days ago I saw a famous actor.